fernandoabcdataz/a.nine-ingestion/xero/readme.md

 ## Usage

 Once deployed, the service can be triggered via HTTP POST request to the `/run` endpoint.
-This will initiate the data fetching process from Xero and store the results in the configured Google Cloud Storage bucket.
+This will initiate the data fetching process from Xero, process it using Apache Beam, and store the results in the configured Google Cloud Storage bucket.

 ## Environment Variables